prog-with-kishore/StringPalindrom/Readme.md

 3. Does this code has modules? code is divided into methods(some are reused) and made them private methods.

-4.What does this code do?
+4. What does this code do?
 The code reads a paragraph.
 Searches for palindrome words and sentences in it and display them Expects an user input to search a character in the paragraph previously entered.

-5.How to see the output?
+5. How to see the output?
 Open the file : \StringPalindrom\bin\Debug\netcoreapp3.1\StringPalindrom.exe

 Or open the code folder in VS COde and use 'dotnet run' cli interface.